The Content Onboarding Assistant automates the transfer of .vmtx templates, ISO images, scripts, and other files to your cloud SDDC.

 - Convert these templates to OVF templates in the SDDC Content Library.
 This option takes less time.

 - Transfer these templates as .vmtx templates in the vCenter Server inventory.
 In this case, the templates undergo an intermediate conversion to OVF and then back to .vmtx templates.

 You can use the Content Onboarding Assistant on any MacOS, Linux, or Windows machine that has network access to your on-premises data center and your SDDC.

 If you use the Content Onboarding Assistant to transfer content to your SDDC, and then find that there are additional items you want to transfer, you can run the Content Onboarding Assistant again.
 The Content Onboarding Assistant recognizes which .vmtx templates have already been transferred and does not allow you to select those to be transferred again.
 It also recognizes ISO images and script files that have been transferred, and will only transfer new ISO images and scripts.

-Set up a VPN connection between your on-premises data center and your SDDC.
+- Set up a VPN connection between your on-premises data center and your SDDC.
 See "Configuring VPNs and Gateways" in Getting Started With VMware Cloud on AWS.

 - Prepare scripts and ISO images for addition to the Content Library by moving them into a single folder in your on-premises data center.